skluck/beanstalk-install-confd/README.md

-# beanstalk-install-confd
+# Install confd on Elastic Beanstalk

-ebextension example for installing confd on AWS Elastic Beanstalk
+This is an example of installing `jq` and `confd` as a part of `.ebextensions` in Elastic Beanstalk deployments.